 If your pet has their own outdoor structure—it is important that you winterize it for when cold weather hits.
 The good news is, this is a fairly easy practice, but one that can make all the difference to your pet.

 While most structures will provide coverage from wind, snow, and rain, not all outdoor kennels are durable enough to keep cold out as well.
 This is why winterizing is so important.
-Here’s how to get started.
+Here are some dog kennel ideas for winter to get started.

 Inspecting Your Dog’s Kennel